meteochu/WatSwift/README.md

 }
 ```

-The JSON wrapper is courtesy of [Swifter](https://github.com/mattdonnelly/Swifter).
+The JSON wrapper is courtesy of [mattdonnelly's Swifter: a Twitter Framework written in Swift.](https://github.com/mattdonnelly/Swifter).

 ### Obtaining an API Key
 You need a valid API key to access the uWaterloo OpenData API; you can get one [here](https://api.uwaterloo.ca).